jumaluwati/CC-Grafana-Splunk/README.md

 - **Git**: You have installed [Git](https://git-scm.com/downloads) on your machine to clone the repository.
 - **Python**: You have Python installed on your machine to run the scripts.
 The project is compatible with Python 3.x.
 - **Network Knowledge**: You have a basic understanding of network management and monitoring concepts, which will help you make the most of the dashboards and data provided by the project.
-- **Cisco DNA Center**: Familiarity with Cisco DNA Center APIs is beneficial, as the project interacts with these APIs to retrieve network data.
+- **Cisco Catalyst Center**: Familiarity with Cisco Catalyst Center APIs is beneficial, as the project interacts with these APIs to retrieve network data.
 - **Database Knowledge**: Basic knowledge of MySQL and database operations is recommended, as the project involves pushing data to a MySQL database.
 - **Grafana & Splunk**: Familiarity with Grafana and Splunk platforms is recommended for customizing and interpreting the dashboards.